How do you loop inside React JSX?

 Naveera A.

-—You have a set of elements, and you’d like to loop over them to generate a JSX partial.
+You have a set of elements, and you’d like to loop over them to generate a JSX partial.

-loop directly inside the template.
+In templating languages, you can write a for loop directly inside the template.
 For example, you can use the following code to loop over a list in Jinja:

 {% for i in range(11) %} <li>{{ i }}</li> {% endfor %}